nylo-core/nylo.dev/resources/docs/5.x/events.md

 In this practical example, we'll imagine we own an e-commerce app selling t-shirts.

-When user's make a successful payment we want to dispatch an event to handle the following things:
+When user's make a successful payment, we want to dispatch an event to handle the following things:

 - Clear the user's cart
 - Use Google Tag Manager to log the event for analytics